-You don’t have to wait until Pastor Appreciation Month to do nice things for your pastor.
+You don’t have to wait until Pastor Appreciation Month or Pastor Appreciation Day (October 10 this year) to do nice things for your pastor.
 In fact, you shouldn’t.
 Your pastor’s goal isn’t to earn your appreciation, but few things are more encouraging than genuine gratitude and visible representations of God’s love.

 1. Ask how you can pray for them

 Pastors pray for the people in their congregation all the time.
 How often do you think a meeting with a pastor ends with, “Can you pray for me?” or “Let me pray for you.”?

 Prayer is a powerful gift.
 Asking your pastor how to pray for them shows genuine concern for their well-being and spiritual health.
 It’s a reminder that we’re all part of the body of Christ, and they aren’t in this alone.

 No matter how wise or spiritual your pastor is, they can always use more prayer.